Home Baby Formula Lawsuits Similac Lawsuit

 Parents and caregivers are seeking compensation for medical bills, their child’s loss of quality of life, funeral expenses for infants who died from NEC complications and other damages.

-All Similac baby formula products made with cow’s milk may potentially be named in Similac lawsuits.
+All Similac baby formula products made with cow’s milk may potentially be named in Similac lawsuits, according to our legal partners.

 Some of these products, such as Similac Human Milk Fortifier, may have names that don’t sound like cow’s milk is an ingredient.
 Parents and caregivers should read the product’s ingredients label to look for cow’s milk.